-Fruits are the mature ovary of a flowering plant, usually containing seeds, serving as a vital means of seed protection and dispersion until they are ready to germinate in the life cycle of plants.
+Fruits are the mature ovary of a flowering plant, usually containing seeds, serving as an important means of seed protection and dispersion until they are ready to germinate.
 They have a great variety of shapes and sizes.
 They differ in the way of dispersal, like being fleshy fruits, for example, apples and berries, or dry, for example, nuts and grains.

 Fruits are one of the essential components in human diets that provide an extensive range of nutrient resources available in the form of vitamins, minerals, and other dietary fibres that maintain sound and healthy appeal through good health and well-being.
 Fruits also are enriched with agricultural profitability, they contribute to economic activity by offering a living to people through trade and industries spread across the world in fresh consumption, processing, and related by-products.